 Basic Information

 Name of the undertaking: Elmo Insurance Limited

 Company number: C3500

 Registered address: "Elmo"

 Abate Rigord Street

 Ta'Xbiex

 Malta

-Legal status: an insurance company licensed in terms of Section 7 of the Insurance Business Act, 1998 by the MFSA to write general business in Malta
+Legal status: an insurance company licensed in terms of the Insurance Business Act, 1998 (Chapter 403 of the Laws of Malta) by the MFSA to write general business in Malta.

 Directors: David Bartoli (Managing Director)

 William Harding (Chairman)

 Alan Bartoli

 John Cooper

 Roger Bellamy

-Godfrey Leone Ganado

-• • ia staff at head office, 8 branch offices and a number of insurance brokers and e details of the branch offices, brokers and intermediaries can be found on the
+The Company offers its services via staff at head office, 8 branch offices and a number of insurance brokers and tied insurance intermediaries.
+The details of the branch offices, brokers and intermediaries can be found on the Company's website.